nmikstas/asteroids-pcb/README.md

 # asteroids-pcb
 PCB source for the original Asteroids arcade game.
 This is a reproduction of a rev. 2 PCB.
-There are two sets of gerber files: the main Asteroids PCB and a small adapter board for IS 8C.
+There are two sets of gerber files: the main Asteroids PCB and a small adapter board for IC 8C.
 8C was a masked ROM that is no longer available.
 The adapter PCB will allow a 2716 EPROM to be used in it's place.
 A 28C16A-25 flash ROM will also work.

 # NOTE
 This project is part of my project portfolio: https://nmikstas.github.io/portfolio/